How to find the temporary tariff rates on imports into the UK if we leave the EU with no deal.

 Tariff-rate quotas (TRQ)

-If a tariff rate quota applies, you could apply to import a limited amount at a reduced rate of customs duty (tariff).
-You would need to claim for the tariff rate quota using the TRQ order number.
+If a tariff-rate quota applies, you can apply to import a limited amount at a reduced rate of customs duty (tariff).
+You would need to claim for the tariff-rate quota using the TRQ order number.

 Find out more about tariff-rate quotas.

 Contact HMRC if you have a question about UK imports after Brexit.

 Find out more about importing into the UK if the UK leaves with no deal.